 I am also willing to make you a whole batch of one scent.
 I will sell a 3-pound loaf (cut into bars) for $50.
 A loaf generally makes 14 bars of soap (plus the not-so-pretty ends that I normally cut off, which equals another bar) so this saves you at least $6, because you’ll get the whole loaf.
 I can also make large quantities of soap for special occasions – bridal showers, baby showers, anniversaries, holiday gift-giving, etc. Again, each loaf makes about 14 bars, so order accordingly.
 I can make you several loaves of one scent, or make you several loaves, each one different to fit a theme.
 Like for Christmas, you could buy 3 loaves – one of Peppermint, one Christmas Trees and the other Frankincense & Myrrh – and make gift baskets to give to teachers, friends, or family.
 I normally buy my fragrance oils from Majestic Mountain Sage, www.thesage.com.
 They have dozens of other scents that I currently don’t have made or even own yet.
 If you want a special scent for a special purpose, go to that website, click on their list of fragrance oils and/or essential oils and see what they have available.
 If you are going to order one or more loaves of soap and/or a large-ish quantity of lotion and/or scrubs, I will special order the fragrance oil you want me to use.
 Just be aware that I will need about 2 months’ notice for special orders, to allow time to receive anything I need to order and to let the soap to cure, and then shipping time to you if you don’t live near me.
 Feel free to email or private message me on our Farmer in Odell Facebook page about any possible special orders.

 Now, on to the product line!
-2013 Clearance Sale!! – Everything we currently have in stock is on sale for 25% off!!
+2013 Clearance Sale!! – Many items are sold out – Salve, Goat Milk Cream, and Sugar Scrubs are all sold out.
+Everything else we currently have in stock is on sale for 25% off!!

 All these soaps have the following ingredients in common: Olive oil, coconut oil, palm kernel oil, shea butter, lye, goat milk, and fragrance oil.
 Each has at least one other fixed oil and/or an essential oil instead of a fragrance oil, which is listed after the fragrance name. $4 per bar.